zhorifiandi/localization-hadoop/hadoop-hdfs-project/hadoop-hdfs/src/site/markdown/HDFSHighAvailabilityWithNFS.md

 *   **dfs.namenode.shared.edits.dir** - the location of the shared storage directory

-    This is where one configures the path to the remote shared edits directory which the Standby NameNode uses to stay up-to-date with all the file system changes the Active NameNode makes. **You should only configure one of these directories.** This directory should be mounted r/w on both NameNode machines.
+    This is where one configures the path to the remote shared edits directory which the Standby NameNodes use to stay up-to-date with all the file system changes the Active NameNode makes. **You should only configure one of these directories.** This directory should be mounted r/w on the NameNode machines.
     The value of this setting should be the absolute path to this directory on the NameNode machines.
 For example: